ansys/pyadditive/doc/source/getting_started/index.rst

 Getting started
 ###############

-PyAdditive is a Python client library for the Ansys additive service.
+PyAdditive is a Python client library for the Ansys Additive service.

 .. note::